-The South Carolina Department of Natural Resources (SCDNR) is pleased to announce the public release of the Simplified Water Allocation Models (SWAM) for the Edisto, Saluda and Salkehatchie river basins.
+The South Carolina Department of Natural Resources (SCDNR) is pleased to announce the public release of the Simplified Water Allocation Models (SWAM) for the Broad, Edisto, Pee Dee, Saluda and Salkehatchie river basins.
 These models are being made available via this FTP Site.
-A folder is listed for each basin and each folder includes the following files:
+At the site a folder is listed for each basin, and each folder includes the following files:

 The SCDNR, in collaboration with the South Carolina Department of Health and Environmental Control (SCDHEC), awarded a contract to CDM Smith, Inc. in August 2014 for the purpose of developing surface water quantity models using the SWAM modeling tool.
 The SWAM models are intended to support the development of regional water plans for each of the eight major river basins in the State.
 Information on the State’s water planning efforts can be found on the SCDNR website and at scwatermodels.com.